rebeloper/SwiftyPlistManager/README.md

 I have written a [blog post on rebeloper.com](http://rebeloper.com/read-write-plist-file-swift/) with even more info on the usage of SwiftyPlistManager and handy images.

+## YouTube series on how to use SwiftyPlistManager

+Now you can watch my YouTube video series on how to use SwiftyPlistManager [here](https://www.youtube.com/watch?v=q5v6tqWdXiI&list=PL_csAAO9PQ8bKg79CX5PEfn886SMMDj3j).

 ## Screenshots
 ![Save data](https://github.com/rebeloper/SwiftyPlistManager/blob/master/SwiftyPlistManager/spm019.jpg?raw=true)
 ![Get data](https://github.com/rebeloper/SwiftyPlistManager/blob/master/SwiftyPlistManager/spm023.jpg?raw=true)